bootlin/buildroot-external-st/docs/wifi.md

 This only applies to the Discovery Kit 2, with its *demo* configuration.

-To use Wifi you first need to load the `brcmfmac` Linux kernel module with the firmware configuration.
-We can use the firmware configuration provided by the `linux-firmware` package for the RaspberryPi 3:
+The `brcmfmac` Linux kernel module for Wifi is autoload, thanks to udev.
+You can verify that it have been correctly loaded with the `lsmod` command:

 ```
-# cp /lib/firmware/brcm/brcmfmac43430-sdio.raspberrypi,3-model-b.txt /lib/firmware/brcm/brcmfmac43430-sdio.txt
-# modprobe brcmfmac
+# lsmod | grep brcmfmac
+brcmfmac              212992  0
 ```

 Then you can scan access points with `iw` command, connect to them